anyscale/madewithml.github.io/docs/courses/mlops/optimization.md

 3. `[OPTIONAL]` Choose a [pruner](https://optuna.readthedocs.io/en/stable/reference/pruners.html){:target="_blank"} to end unpromising trials early.
 4. Define the parameters to tune in each [trial](https://optuna.readthedocs.io/en/stable/reference/trial.html){:target="_blank"} and the [distribution](https://optuna.readthedocs.io/en/stable/reference/generated/optuna.trial.Trial.html#optuna-trial-trial){:target="_blank"} of values to sample.

-!!! note
-    There are many more options (multiple objectives, storage options, etc.) to explore but this basic set up will allow us to optimize quite well.
+> There are many more options (multiple objectives, storage options, etc.) to explore but this basic set up will allow us to optimize quite well.

 ```python linenums="1"
 from argparse import Namespace